TheNEStOnline/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 ## Known Issues:
 - If skirt is added the script will detect an extra colour change.
+- For some reason, it is does not show up Slic3r frontend only in Repetier Host using Slic3r as slicer.

 ## How to use
 In order to get the scripts working properly, I suggest creating print and printer settings in slic3r exclusively for use with those scripts, and modifying these settings as described below.